Guo Jingming: Plagiarism

+Extravagance

+Guo has courted controversy for his perceived extravagance and materialism, particularly through his publicly expressed taste for luxury goods and lavish properties, sensibilities that also inform his Tiny Times novel series, set against the cosmopolitan glamour of Shanghai.
+A widely circulated but inaccurate claim holds that Guo purchased a costly, historic Shanghai mansion that once belonged to Wang Jingwei's fourth concubine; while Guo does own a house in Jing'an District, Wang had only one wife.
+In a 2015 interview with China Newsweek, Guo characterized the criticism of his spending of lawfully earned income as "moral coercion," describing himself as a "catalyst" and "symbol" of the social tensions produced by the widening wealth gap.

 Sexual harassment

 In August 2017, Li Feng, a former signed writer under Guo's company, posted on Weibo accusing Guo of sexually harassing him in 2010.
-He further revealed that “Guo frequently sexually harasses and assaults male authors signed to his company, as well as male employees.
-To my knowledge, there are at least five cases, and there may be more that I'm unaware of.”
+He further revealed that "Guo frequently sexually harasses and assaults male authors signed to his company, as well as male employees.
+To my knowledge, there are at least five cases, and there may be more that I'm unaware of."
 Guo denied the allegations.

 Notable works

 Ice Fantasy

 Guo's The Ice Fantasy (幻城) was initially serialized in the magazine Mengya and published as a book in 2003.
 It is a fantasy novel revolving around two princely brothers.

 Tiny Times

 A series of books containing 3 books entitled 1.0, 2.0, 3.0, following a group of young girls on their journey as they navigate between relationships, work and friendship in Shanghai.

 Legend of Ravaging Dynasties

 A series of books in memory of Guo's 10-year writing career.